matthieu-str/Regiopremise/README.md

 You will need a few things to get started:
 - Have an ecoinvent license (obviously)
-- Download the BACI database that was already extracted.
+- Download all the required trade data that were already extracted.
-You can download it from [here](https://doi.org/10.5281/zenodo.11583814)
+You can download it from [here](https://doi.org/10.5281/zenodo.11583814).
+Make sure to take the latest available version.
 - Install ```brightway2``` and have a brightway2 project with either ecoinvent3.9.1 cut-off or ecoinvent3.10.1 cut-off
 - Install the other needed modules within the requirements.txt file

-Note that regioinvent currently only supports the ecoinvent 3.9.1/3.10.1 cut-off version and operates solely on brightway2 (NOT brightway2.5).
+Note that regioinvent currently only supports the ecoinvent 3.9/3.9.1/3.10/3.10.1 cut-off versions and operates solely on brightway2 (NOT brightway2.5).

 You can then follow the steps presented in the [demo.ipynb](https://github.com/CIRAIG/Regioinvent/tree/master/doc/demo.ipynb)